serena-sang/Space-Jump/README.md

 Bootleg Doodle Jump

 Differences?
-A cute bunny in a space suit is trying to traverse space when evil onions can attack
+A cute bunny in a space suit is trying to traverse space when evil onions attack